 * * * *

 However, some see nature itself as supernatural.
-(That must be an ecstatic frame of mind!)
+That must be an ecstatic frame of mind.

-This is then THE fundamental false dichotomy to be deconstructed: the apparent “self/Other” opposition.
+A fundamental false dichotomy to be deconstructed: the apparent “self/Other” opposition.

 * * * *

 A professional on a building site doesn’t move with impatience, as I myself would (trying for “efficiency”).
-A professional has a slow, considerative way of traveling on the open floor, among the standing 2×4 studs, as if moving in a dream, moving through future-time.
+A professional has a considerative way of traveling on the open floor, among the standing 2×4 studs, as if moving in a dream, moving through future-time.
 It’s not just caution alone.
 It’s a trance.
 It is future-time, there.
-In fact I’m sure at night carpenters do dream of the job: they inhabit it so completely during the day — all day, each day, nine hundred square feet of plywood platform within a little framework of standing golden 2x4s.
-Just as I, myself, crawl into intractable little cramped spaces of my novel, while I lie in bed, I’m sure they know those four rooms as well as I know my characters-and-plot, and at night they’re back again on that plywood floor, crouching to drill into a stud for a plumbing vent, wrestling the Saws-All as it sabres a window-opening in CDX, cheating the tub into place inside its cage of 2x4s.
-All day in the sun, in an eternal noon, tall and slow in their brimmed hats, leather belts swagging the heavy burden of hammers and pouches, when they move through the future they treat it tenderly and dreamily.
+In fact I’m sure at night carpenters do dream of the job: they inhabit it so completely during the day — all day, each day, plywood platform within a little framework of standing golden 2x4s.
+Just as I, myself, crawl into intractable little cramped spaces of my novel, while I lie in bed, I’m sure they know those four rooms as well as I know my characters-and-plot, and at night they’re back again on that floor, crouching to drill into a stud for a plumbing vent, wrestling the Saws-All as it sabres a window-opening in CDX, cheating the tub into place inside its cage of 2x4s.
+All day in the sun, in an eternal noon, tall and slow in their brimmed hats, leather belts swagging the burden of hammers and pouches, when they move through the future they treat it tenderly and dreamily.